MicrosoftExcell/Advanced-Project/README.md

 Version of Gender_BERT_No_Offensive.ipynb using only toxic class (not very toxic class) as training data to see if affected gender predictions.

 ### Boxplots.ipynb
-Boxplots generated to present results across all runs of the above models in the paper.
+Box plots generated to present results across all runs of the above models in the paper.